formbricks/formbricks/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] Merged the latest changes from main onto my branch with `git pull origin main`
 - [ ] My changes don't cause any responsiveness issues

-### Optional
+### Appreciated

-- [ ] Added a screen recording or screenshots to this PR if a UI change was made
+- [ ] If a UI change was made: Added a screen recording or screenshots to this PR
 - [ ] Updated the Formbricks Docs if changes were necessary